Caltech-IPAC/firefly/README.md

 Firefly provides a first-class FITS visualization on the Web without any plugins.
 All of the significant components you would expect to see in a basic desktop FITS application are available with data that Firefly displays.
 The FITS visualizer allows for plotting any table data with Lon(RA) and Lat(Dec).
 Therefore, users can overlay multiple catalogs over their FITS image and interact with it.

 #### 2D Graphs
 Firefly shows 2D graphs interactively so that a user can read the data point values as he moves his mouse around or zooms in to investigate the data at a finer level.
 These graphs are used for spectrum or plotting table columns.
 The user can specify any column that the tables are showing.
 The user can also define expressions from the columns for the XY Plot, such as (col1*col2/tan(col3)).
+Table based charts share their data model with the table, so both table and chart can trigger or respond to the common events, such as filtering of the data.
 Firefly also supports histogram and heatmap graph.

 ## Branches